HackYourFuture-CPH/program/courses/Foundation/intro-to-javascript/week1/assignment.md

 ## Step 3: Smart-ease - We help where we can

-Enough warm up, lets get to the real problems!
+Enough warm up, let's get to the real problems!
 We will assume a real world business case where you (the developer) needs to help a business that is starting up (a startup) with solving some of their problems related to JavaScript!
 Here we go:

 ---

 Lets imagine that we have just started a cool new tech startup called **Smart-ease**.
-And lets imagine we even have this cool website url: `smart-ease.io` Now we are in business!
+And let's imagine we even have this cool website url: `smart-ease.io` Now we are in business!

 At **Smart-ease** we focus on solving real world problems.
 We venture into the world to help people, and by helping people, we create a sustainable business.

-Cool now lets venture into the world and see which problems we can solve with some of these cool products that Smart-ease will develop with your help:
+Cool now let's venture into the world and see which problems we can solve with some of these cool products that Smart-ease will develop with your help:

 ![Adventure](https://media.giphy.com/media/oj2GhTqAIoNIk/giphy.gif)